tsmit291/Angular_Unit3/angular-fullstack-express-postgres/README.md

 You've come a _long_ way since you spun up your first Angular app (remember the Reddit Clone?!).
 That app is a mess when you consider how much you now know about MVC architecture.

-Your `deliverable` is to refactor __Reddit Clone__ to be more modular and use an Express / Postgres backend.
+* refactor __Reddit Clone__ to be more modular and use an Express / Postgres backend.
-Your __Reddit Clone__ should have full CRUD operations for Posts and Comments
+* Your __Reddit Clone__ should have full CRUD operations for Posts and Comments.
+* Modify your `knex` configuration and deploy to Heroku